GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   Here, we have chosen a #acr("RNNLM") @mikolov_recurrent_2010 provided by the #speechbrain library.
   This architecture applies the successful #acr("RNN") architecture to language modeling.
   In this case, the recurrent units act on word sequences.
-  It comprises an embedding layer that maps individual words to #dim-features-value\-dimensional vectors.
+  It comprises an embedding layer that maps individual words to #dim-features-value;-dimensional vectors.
   Those vectors are then fed to the #acr("RNN"), which is followed by fully connected layers.
   #speechbrain also provides other architectures, such as a _TransformerLM_, based on the widespread Transformer architecture @vaswani_attention_2017.
 - Finally, the *acoustic model* performs the actual task of speech recognition by mapping audio features to tokens.